Motzumoto/DiscordClearDms/README.md

  if you have a lot of dms it will obviously take a while but your account should be fine, it is a self bot, so it is against tos but discord probably wont know

  Have Fun and be safe out there.

+Do `pip install requirements.txt` to install what the script needs to run.